umee-network/umee.cc/content/pages/careers.md

 <details>
 <summary>Growth Lead</summary>

 We’re looking for a proactive problem-solver who thrives in a fast-paced, diverse environment.
 The right candidate will have exceptional learning abilities, adapt to fast paced environments, possess uncompromising attention to detail, and have great communication skills.
 The Growth Lead will be expected to be playing a pivotal role in driving growth.
-You will work closely with the leadership at Umee focusing on high-impact projects and initiatives.
+You will work closely with the leadership at UX focusing on high-impact projects and initiatives.

-Umee is laser-focused on building and delivering our products and core mission.
+UX is laser-focused on building and delivering our products and core mission.
 We take our work extremely seriously and we want to hire top notch executors to make things happen and put all the pieces together.
 Passion for the crypto industry and prior crypto experience is a must.
 We only want to work with people who are willing to learn fast, work hard and not compromise on the quality of work.

 **What you'll be doing:**